Separate names with a comma.

 The reason why I opted to have the Hi-Lift up front was for accessibility and better weight distrubtion front and rear.
 I figured this will help to keep the center-of-gravity from shifting too far back and keep close to neutral as possible.

 With the removal of the OEM bumper, I lost my OEM fogs with it.
 As a result, I upgraded to Rigid Industries D-Series fog lights.
-I wired them to the factory system using existing factory harnesses.
+I wired them to the fog light button I added and the D2 driving lights to the factory system using existing factory harnesses.

-Integrated into the bumper is a ComeUp 12.5RS winch with synthetic line mated with a Factor55 Flat link for extra badassery.
+Integrated into the bumper is a ComeUp Seal Gen2 12.5RS winch with synthetic line mated with a Factor55 Flat link for extra badassery.

 The reason for dual swing outs is simply because I did not want a 50+" swing arm sticking out while in the open position.
 I wanted to keep the install tight.
 This rig a daily driver and will see tight stalls at a mall or shopping center.
-I would have preferred to pass on the swing outs, but the spare doesn't fit in the OEM location and I didn't want to sacrifice my cargo space to house the spare inside the cab.
+I would have preferred to pass on the swing outs, but the spare doesn't fit in the OEM location, would have hung down way too low, and I didn't want to sacrifice my cargo space to house the spare inside the cab.
 No way I'm going throw a 100lb spare to/from the roof.
 Since I have one arm already, I thought, "why not make use of another arm?"
 In hindsight, I wish I'd gone with a three-can holder.
 One can is not enough for long excursions and there is just enough room for three while sacrificing additional 2" on the rear profile.

 MODIFICATION: Plano Case Rooftop Storage

-Add even more easy-to-access storage, mainly for recovery gear.
+Add a low profile, easy-to-access storage, mainly for recovery gear.

 Plano All Weather Tactical Gun Case - 36"